danja100/DevOps-Course-Starter/README.md

     https://www.docker.com/products/docker-desktop

-To build your Docker image run the following command in your terminal;
+**Development**

+To build:

-    $ docker build --tag todo-app .
+    $ docker build --target development --tag todo-app:dev .

-To run your docker image run the following command in your terminal;
+To run:

-    $ docker run --env-file ./.env -p 5000:5000 --mount type=bind,source="$(pwd)"/ todo_app,target=/app/todo_app todo-app
+    $ docker run -d --env-file ./.env -p 5000:5000 --mount type=bind,source="$(pwd)"/todo_app,target=/app/todo_app todo-app:dev

-check that your iamge and container has been created using your docker desktop application.

-The container can either be run in a development or production container.
+NB in development the app is run using the flask development server.
+A bind mount is also defined to allow the container to access the project directory on the host machine.

+**Production**

+To build:

+    $ docker build --target production --tag todo-app:prod .

+To run:

+    $ docker run -d --env-file ./.env -p 5000:5000 todo-app:prod

+NB in Production the app is run using a GUnicorn production server.